 When your water heater or furnace pilot light keeps going out and won’t stay lit, their heating components won’t work, leaving you with cold water or a chilly home.
 While pilot lights used to be a common component of natural gas or propane appliances, they’ve fallen out of favor due to their lack of safety and inefficiency.
 As a result, it’s best to replace any device with a pilot light instead of trying to fix it or reignite it yourself.

 Find out more about why pilot lights are a problem and some alternatives you can use instead.

 The Problem With Pilot Lights

-A pilot light is connected to a gas line, which keeps it continuously aflame.
-When the pilot light won’t stay lit, the gas may still escape from the pipe.
-Instead of feeding a fire, though, it goes into your home.
-Pilot lights have a safety valve, which should cut the gas when the light goes out.
-If the valve is functioning properly, it will close and gases won’t escape.
+A pilot light is connected to a gas line that keeps it continuously aflame.
+When a pilot light won’t stay lit, gas can still escape from the pipe and spread into your home.
+Pilot lights have a safety valve that should cut the gas when the light goes out.
+If the valve is functioning properly, it will close, and gases won’t escape.

 Even if the amount of gas leaking from the unlit pilot light isn’t enough to make you sick, it could cause an explosion if some other form of heat energy is introduced.
-This is one reason that we don’t recommend a DIY approach if your pilot light won’t stay lit.
+This risk of a potential explosion is one of the main reasons we don’t recommend a DIY approach if your pilot light won’t stay lit.

-Pilot Light Alternatives
+The 3 Main Pilot Light Alternatives